If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 The headline on your landing page is the first thing people read when they visit it.
 It’s your one chance to put your best foot forward, to show them you understand who they are, and let them know why they should keep reading.
 In the case of Foundr, Gretta is speaking directly to people who have ideas and want to turn them into profitable businesses.
 Since she knows the people she can help the most typically don’t have experience turning those ideas into revenue, she speaks directly to them with her headline.

-25. CXL — For Ecommerce Marketing Certification
+25. CXL Landing Page — For Ecommerce Marketing Certification

 The Takeaway: Consider providing assets to help your customers convince their boss.